-- AC/276-WP(72)27 listed the following Pre-MBFR.
-Political Objectives: as possible political objectives for movement constraints enforced prior to MBFR. - They could serve as a test for the readiness of the Warsaw Pact to discuss seriously force reductions and other security problems. - They could be instrumental in building confidence and could contribute to the improvement of relations and the spirit of détente. - They would be a means of making certain that basic problems c. related to MBFR, such as redeployment capabilities, would be addressed prior to or together with reductions. - Military Objectives.
-Pre-MBFR.
-The following possible military objectives for movement constraints enforced prior to MBFR are listed in $\Lambda C/276-WP(72)27$: - They could be a deterrent to covert reinforcement and redeployment. a. - They could provide a means of receiving at an earlier stage more information of intended aggression. - They could act as a yardstick for correct and timely interpretation by NATO of military measures taken by the Warsaw Pact. - They could create a mitigation of the effects of the Warsaw Pact geographic advantage. - They could provide a means of reducing to a certain degree the military advantage of the Warsaw Pact with regards to the flanks. - Political and Military Objectives: Post-MBFR.
-The political and military objectives for movement constraints for a pre-MBFR situation, outlined in paragraphs 142 and 143 above, would remain valid post MBFR.
-However, the following additional objectives would apply in such a period:
+- 142. Political Objectives: Pre-MBFR.
+AC/276-WP(72)27 listed the following as possible political objectives for movement constraints enforced prior to MBFR. - (a) They could serve as a test for the readiness of the Warsaw Pact to discuss seriously force reductions and other security problems. - (b) They could be instrumental in building confidence and could contribute to the improvement of relations and the spirit of détente. - (c) They would be a means of making certain that basic problems related to MBFR, such as redeployment capabilities, would be addressed prior to or together with reductions. - 143.
+Military Objectives: Pre-MBFR.
+The following possible military objectives for movement constraints enforced prior to MBFR are listed in AC/276-WP(72)27: - (a) They could be a deterrent to covert reinforcement and redeployment. - (b) They could provide a means of receiving at an earlier stage more information of intended aggression. - (c) They could act as a yardstick for correct and timely interpretation by NATO of military measures taken by the Warsaw Pact. - (d) They could create a mitigation of the effects of the Warsaw Pact geographic advantage. - (e) They could provide a means of reducing to a certain degree the military advantage of the Warsaw Pact with regards to the flanks.